SAP-samples/btp-generative-ai-hub-use-cases/53-vertigo-travels-documentai/frontend-ui/README.md

 > [!NOTE]
 > This documentation is currently under construction.
 Sections may be incomplete or subject to change.

-# Vertigo Travels UI Deployment Guide
+# Vertigo Travels App UI Deployment Guide

 ## 1. Overview